WilsonTalentCenter/ProgrammingProjectsLinks/README.md

 Penguin Massacure Gaim - https://github.com/Charlie-Quin/penguinMassacureGaim
   - A time manipulation game with interesting physics, you can slow down or rewind time and are a penguin trying to escape the North Pole and the evil elves where you were enslaved.
+  - to run the game you can clone and run using Intellij or other Java IDE.
+(Game was made with LIBGDX)